ARCHIVES OF WAR: MICHELE ALBORETO

-Time seems to allow the personage - whoever s/he may be - to tell things better.
-It is possible that the nearness to an event prevents from talking about it properly.
-An outspoken Alboreto rebuilds his past, word by word.
+Time seems to allow the character - whoever he is - to explain things better.
+It is possible that the nearness to an event prevents people from talking about it properly.
+An outspoken Alboreto reconstructs his past, word by word.

-'When I left Ferrari, at the end of 1988, I accepted to drive for Tyrrell and I did not mind about the money.
-It was the first-ever car equipped with a mono-damper and many other drivers had refused to drive it.
-After three races, I managed to be on the podium in Mexico.
+'When I left Ferrari at the end of 1988, I agreed to drive for Tyrrell and I did not mind about the money.
+It was the first-ever car equipped with a monoshock and many other drivers had refused to drive it.
+After three races, I managed to take a place on the podium in Mexico.

-'I was totally conscious I had used the same engine for qualifying and for racing.
-Tyrrell's thank-you consisted in a beautiful kick in my a***, because I was replaced with (Camel-backed driver) Jean Alesi in the team as of French GP, so I went to end up in Footwork.
-I spent there three years, driving everything; Ford engine, Porsche engine - which it was a disaster -, Mugen engine...
+'I was fully aware that I had used the same engine for qualifying and for racing.
+Tyrrell's thank-you consisted in a beautiful kick in my a***, because as of the French GP I was to be replaced in the team with (Camel-backed driver) Jean Alesi, so I went to end up in Footwork.
+I spent there three years, driving everything; Ford engine, Porsche engine - which was a disaster -, Mugen engine...

 'I endeavoured to do things in the best way.
-As if I would be driving for first time in F1; that year I took big risks, but I was satisfied.
-After all I allowed myself a big pleasure: finishing 15 of 16 GPs in the year.
-Although, when the season finished, all the world in my team seemed to start suffering from amnesia so no one remembered what I had done there.
+As if I would be driving for the first time in F1; that year I took big risks, but I felt satisfied.
+After all I allowed myself a great pleasure: finishing 14 out of 16 GPs in the year.
+However, when the season ended, everyone in my team seemed to have started suffering from amnesia because no one remembered what I had done.

-'An award from journalism was the only thing I had in appreciation of the services rendered; AutoSprint magazine awarded me a prize.
-It was in that moment when my view of Formula 1 changed completely.
+'An award from journalism was the only thing I had in appreciation of what I had done; Autosprint magazine gave me a prize.
+It was in that moment when my vision about the category changed.

-'I know I was thought to be worn-out driver for many people on December 1994, but that wasn't a problem for me.
+'I know that a lot of people thought I was a worn-out driver by December 1994, but that wasn't a problem for me.
 Those criticisms didn't hurt me.
 After the F1 experience, I began to drive Turismo cars.
-At first I had a kind of identity problem, so I criticised myself for that, until on a fine day I discovered myself as a competitive driver by testing together with Nannini and Francia, so I regained confidence.
-Until end of season, I used the Alfa experimental car which none wanted to drive.
+At first I had a kind of identity problem, so I criticised myself for that, until on a fine day I discovered myself as a competitive driver by testing together with Nannini and Francia, so I regained my confidence.
+Until the end of season, I used the Alfa experimental car which nobody wanted to drive.

-'Nowadays, Emerson Fittipaldi's example inspires me a lot.
-He is a great model of humility and willpower.
+'Nowadays, I am inspired by the example of Emerson Fittipaldi.
+He is a great example of humility and willpower.
 I remember he was treated as if he were a ghost in his last F1 season.
 Notwithstanding that, he kept in shape by driving go-karts in Brazil.